Zermatt - Our complete guide

 Zermatt has a wide range of après-ski options to suit most tastes, ages and paces!

-The Hennu Stall below Furi is loud and lively and a great place for a quick drink on your final descent into town.
+The Hennu Stall below Furi is loud and lively and a great place for a quick drink (or a longer party) on your final descent into town.
 Other piste-side recommendations include the charming Othmar’s Skihütte and the Cervo bar, both on the way back from Sunnegga.

 Snow-wise - Our complete guide to Zermatt - Zermatt's après-ski - Hennu Stall Zermatt's Hennu Stall, below Furi